Ministry of Railways (Bangladesh): History

 In 2016 the ministry proposed a 7.8% hike in the ticket prices of Bangladesh Railways.
 The announcement faced criticism and demands for reduced corruption in the ministry.

 Bangladesh Railway

 Bangladesh Railway is a department under the Railway Ministry.
-It is responsible for the management of 2,791 kilometer rail network of Bangladesh.
+It is responsible for the management of 2,791 kilometre rail network of Bangladesh.

+List of ministers

+The Ministers in the Ministry of Railways are as follows: